New lawsuit seeks to block Empire State Building IPO

-NEW YORK A group of investors is suing to block a proposed initial public offering by the owner of the 102-storey Empire State Building in at least the second lawsuit of its kind, on grounds that it unfairly undervalues their interests.
+NEW YORK, March 7 A group of investors is suing to block a proposed initial public offering by the owner of the 102-storey Empire State Building in at least the second lawsuit of its kind, on grounds that it unfairly undervalues their interests.

 The Malkin family, which controls the company that owns the skyscraper, is trying to engineer a "self-interested and one-sided" transaction that leaves smaller investors in the dark about whether the possible $1 billion IPO is fair, according to a complaint filed on Wednesday with the New York state court in Manhattan.